LOADING ...

 Coolibah

-The Eucalyptus Coolibah is a species of tree commonly found
+The Eucalyptus Coolibah is a species of Eucalyptus tree found

-A is a tin, often an old used fruit tin or other steel container,
+A billy is a tin, an old used fruit tin or other steel container,

-used to boil water to tea.
-Often they have a piece of wire
+used to boil water to make tea.
+Often have a piece of wire

-across their top used as a handle, whereupon the water is boiling,
+across their top used as a handle, after the water is boiling,

-one holds the wire, places the desired amount of tea leaves in
+one holds the wire, places the desired amount of tea in said

-water, stands up, and swings the whole in a circular motion
+water, up, and swings the whole billy in a circular motion

-in order to force the tea leaves to the bottom of the tin.
+vigorously in order to force the tea leaves to the of the tin.
 A

-rather nice touch is to crush a Coolibah leaf the water too, giving
+rather nice touch is to crush a leaf into the water too, giving

 the tea a of eucalyptus.